reinforce-tech/landing-page/README.md

 # portfolio

-Unfinished portfolio this is not that perfect responsive
+practice portfolio this is not that perfect responsive

 ![Alt text](image.png)